Ole Jack’s Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Even when you disregard the protein-boosting effect of the brewers yeast, this still looks like the profile of a kibble containing a modest amount of meat.
+Even when you consider the protein-boosting effect of the brewers yeast, this still looks like the profile of a kibble containing a modest amount of meat.

-Ole Jack’s is a plant-based dry dog food using a modest amount of poultry and porcine meal as its main source of animal protein, thus earning the brand 1.5 stars.
+Ole Jack’s is a plant-based dry dog food using a modest amount of named meat meal as its main source of animal protein, thus earning the brand 1.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.